 17. Backcountry Skis or Snowshoes

 If you’re camping in winter, chances are high you’re going to encounter snow on the trail, and your regular pair of waterproof hiking boots isn’t going to cut it.
 For skiers, lightweight backcountry skis with touring bindings are, in our opinion, by far the most fun way to travel.
-There are many intricacies in choosing the ideal set-up, but our top overall pick for this season is the DPS Wailer T106 C2 skis with Salomon Shift bindings.
+There are many intricacies in choosing the ideal set-up, but our top overall pick for this season is the Blizzard Zero G 105 with Salomon Shift MNC 10 bindings.
 For non-skiers, we recommend snowshoes like the MSR Lightning Ascent and a good pair of waterproof hiking boots to keep your feet dry and on top of the surface.

-If skis are your preferred mode of transportation, you’ll need a pair of skins to slap onto the bases for easy travel on flats and up hills.
-Skins allow us to glide upwards without sliding back down.
+If skis are your preferred mode of transportation, you’ll need a pair of climbing skins to slap onto the bases for easy travel on flats and uphill.
+Made of mohair or nylon (or a mix of both), skins allow skiers to glide upwards without sliding back down.
 They also make skiing around camp an easy and delightful experience, whether we’re leaving our tent to head to the designated kitchen or going a bit further to use the bathroom.
-We like skins from brands like G3 and Black Diamond for their solid durability and reasonable price points.
+Our favorite skin for 2020-2021 is the Black Diamond GlideLite Mohair Mix, which uses both mohair and nylon for a top-notch combination of grip and glide.

 For mountaineers heading into the alpine or onto a glacier, a supportive, protective, and grippy pair of mountaineering boots will be your saving grace.
 We’ve created an extensive list of our favorite mountaineering boots, all of which offer support while carrying heavy loads, grip confidently over slick rock and snow, keep your feet warm when the mercury dips, and allow for the attachment of skis and crampons (if the terrain is particularly steep or icy).